Manufactured Homes and Modular Homes

 - Are built to meet (and often exceed) the local and state codes of the home-site.

-- Are built in sections that are transported and assembled on site
+- Are built in sections that are transported on top of steel carriers and lifted off by crane and set on your crawlspace or basement.

 - Are built using the latest energy efficient materials and techniques.

-- Are treated like traditional “on-site built” homes when financing and applying for building permits.
+- Are treated like traditional “on-site built” homes when it comes to appraisals, financing, etc.

 - Typically are less expensive than a comparable “on-site built” home